TheNaubit/make-url/CONTRIBUTING.md

 git clone git@github.com:TheNaubit/make-url.git
 ```

-Then switch to the newly created urlcat directory and install the dependencies:
+Then switch to the newly created make-url directory and install the dependencies:

 ```
 cd make-url